 Kayaking – kayaks will be provided by race organisers.
-Kayaking will be on tidal rivers, lakes and the sea.
-Inland kayaking will be permitted during both day and night.
+Kayaking will be on tidal rivers and lakes.
+No kayaking dark zones.

 Orienteering – orienteering is an extremely important part of the race.
 The course is not marked and teams are required to navigate using maps.

 Swimming - teams might be required to cross rivers

 Canyoneering - teams need to be able to travel in canyons using a variety of techniques that may include activities such as walking, scrambling, climbing, jumping and swimming.
 EA 2018 no swimming required

 There will be 7 transitions.

 5 transitions will have power.